 I'll be doing a bit more research.
 As someone who likes the idea that the classical guitar is one of the few products that still gets made in the countries of origin of the particular company, whether this is Spain, Brazil, Germany or Japan I'm interested to find out.

-Who Plays Them
+Who Plays Hohner Classicals?

 Do you know of any professional classical guitarists who play Hohner guitars?
 I'm interested to know because I find it fascinating how companies like Hohner find a market.
 How do they establish a niche in the market for classical guitars when we can buy reasonably priced guitars from traditional makers in Spain?
+Are companies like Hohner diluting the market so much that Spanish makers in particular are struggling?